-(r) Bonds payable
+(s) Bonds payable

-The details of bonds payable were as follows:
+The details of bonds payable of the Group were as follows:

-De ecember 31, 2021 Third secured convertible bonds- domestic \$ 1,000,000 Fourth unsecured convertible bonds- domestic 1,000,000 Unamortized discounted corporate bonds payable (99,094) Cumulative converted amount - Cumulative redeemed amount 1,900,906 Less: current portion Corporate bonds issued balance at year-end \$ 1,900,906 Embedded derivative- call and put options, including financial assets at fair value through profit or loss \$ 1,500 Embedded derivative- call and put options, including financial liabilities at fair value through profit or loss \$ 4,700 Equity component - conversion options, including in capital surplus - stock options \$ 213,351 Embedded derivative instruments - call and put rights, including net gain of evaluation in financial asset and liabilities \$ (900) Interest expense \$ 5,049
+December 31, 2022 December 31, 2021 Third secured convertible bonds- domestic \$ 1,000,000 1,000,000 Forth unsecured convertible bonds- domestic 1,000,000 1,000,000 Unamortized discounted corporate bonds payable (55,855) (99,094) Cumulative converted amount , (442,100) Corporate bonds issued balance at year-end \$ 1,502,045 1,900,906 Embedded derivative - call and put options, including financial assets at fair value through profit or loss \$ 1,500 Embedded derivative - call and put options, including financial liabilities at fair value through profit or loss \$ 3,208 4,700 Equity component - conversion options, included in capital surplus- stock options \$ 167,610 213,351 December 31, 2022 December 31, 2021 Embedded derivative instruments - call and put rights, including net gain of evaluation in financial asset and liabilities (244) (900) Interest expense : 17,220 5,049 1 , -

-- (i) Swancor Industrial issued its third domestic secured convertible bonds on September 27, 2021 and the significant terms of the bonds were as follows: - 1) Offering amount: \$1,000,000 thousand - 2) Duration: five years (September 27, 2021 to September 27, 2026) - 3) Interest rate: 0% - 4) Conversion period: From three month after the issuance date to ten days before maturity date.
-(December 28, 2021 to September 27, 2026) - 5) Conversion price: As of the issuance date, the conversion price was NT\$ 99 per share.
+- (i) Swancor Holding issued its third domestic secured convertible bonds on September 27, 2021, and the significant terms of the bonds were as follows: - 1) Offering amount: \$1,000,000 thousand - 2) Duration: five years (September 27, 2021 to September 27, 2026) - 3) Interest rate: 0% - 4) Conversion period: From three months after the issuance date to the maturity date.
+(December 28, 2021 to September 27, 2026) - 5) Conversion price: As of the issuance date, the conversion price was NTD 99 per share.
 However, after Swancor Holding issued the corporate bonds, except for the exchange of various securities with common stock conversion rights or stock options issued by Swancor Holding for common stock, or the issuance of new shares due to employee dividends.
-When the shares increased, or when cash dividends were distributed, or when re-raising or private placement of various securities with common stock conversion rights or stock options at a conversion or subscription price lower than the current price per share, or when decreased in common shares caused by capital reduction not due to the cancellation of treasury shares, the conversion price will be adjusted according to the formula in the terms of conversion. - 6) On the repurchase dates, after the issuance date, the bondholders may request Swancor Holding to repurchase the bonds at their face value, by cash, in five trading days. - 7) From three month after the issuance date to 40 days before the maturity date, if the closing price of Swancor Holding shares on the TWSE is higher than 130% of the conversion price for 30 consecutive trading days or when the outstanding convertible bonds are less than 10% of the initial issued bonds, Swancor Industrial may redeem the remaining bonds at their face value by cash in five trading days after the redemption date. - 8) Terms of redemption: Swancor Holding needs to redeem the bonds by cash upon maturity, except for the bonds that had been converted into shares.
+When the shares increased, or when cash dividends were distributed, or when re-raising or private placement of various securities with common stock conversion rights or stock options at a conversion or subscription price lower than the current price per share, or when decreased in common shares caused by capital reduction not due to the cancellation of treasury shares, the conversion price will be adjusted according to the formula in the terms of conversion.
+In 2022, the cash dividend was declared, resulting in an adjustment of the conversion price to \$97.8 per share from July 16, 2022. - 6) On the repurchase dates, after the issuance date, the bondholders may request Swancor Holding to repurchase the bonds at their face value, by cash, in five trading days. - 7) From three months after the issuance date to 40 days before the maturity date, if the closing price of Swancor Holding shares on the TWSE is higher than 130% of the conversion price for 30 consecutive trading days or when the outstanding convertible bonds are less than 10% of the initial issued bonds, Swancor Industrial may redeem the remaining bonds at their face value by cash in five trading days after the redemption date. - 8) Terms of redemption: Swancor Holding needs to redeem the bonds by cash upon maturity, except for the bonds that had been converted into shares.

-Swancor Industrial separated its equity and liability components as follows:
+Swancor Holding separated its equity and liability components as follows: